openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Kaldi.md

 	\f$|C|\f$ - number of elements in the counts array;
   * The normalized counts are subtracted from biases of the last or next to last layer (if last layer is SoftMax).

-  > **NOTE**: Model Optimizer will show warning if a model contains counts values inside and `--counts` option is not used.
+     > **NOTE**: Model Optimizer will show a warning if a model contains values of counts and the `--counts` option is not used.

 * If you want to remove the last SoftMax layer in the topology, launch the Model Optimizer with the `--remove_output_softmax` flag: